1. Latency Is Becoming the New Intelligence

 factories · agents · finance · vehicles

-Modern AI systems are therefore starting to behave less like offline compute clusters and more like real-time systems.
+Modern AI systems are therefore starting to behave less like offline compute clusters and more like real-time execution systems.

 Today, an 8×H200 NVL server provides nearly 38 TB/s of aggregate memory bandwidth.